Slackline Industries Trick Line Review

 Ease of Set-up

 As with other similar 2-inch set-ups, getting this line up and ready for walking is a breeze once you select the appropriate anchors.
 Wrap the ratchet webbing around a tree or post, do the same with the webbing end, feed it through the ratchet, crank it down and you are ready to go in five minutes.
 The backup line is easy to install as well.
-You wrap the extra line around the same tree as the ratchet anchor, thread it through the ratchet handle and loosely secure it by fastening the free end through the double D-ring buckle.
-This ensures that the ratchet won't come flying at you in the unlikely scenario of the ratchet failing due to the high tension in a trickline.
+You'll want to wrap any extra line using the same tree that the ratchet anchor does and put it through the ratchet handle.
+You can secure it by putting the free end through the double D-ring buckle.
+This ensures that the ratchet won't come flying at you in the unlikely scenario of the ratchet failing due to the high tension in a trick-line.

-However, because the line comes with a single ratchet and only 50 feet of webbing, it is limited in its depth as a trickline.
+However, because the line comes with a single ratchet and only 50 feet of webbing, it is limited in its depth as a trick-line.
 In order for a line to give you competition worthy air, two ratchets and more webbing are necessary.
-For a true big air trickline, check out the Voodoo Fearless line instead.